danbruder/gatsby-starter-netlify-cms/src/pages/product/product.md

 ---
-templateKey: 'product-page'
+templateKey: product-page
 path: /products
-title: Our Coffee
+title: Our Coffee is the best
 image: /img/jumbotron.jpg
-heading: What we offer
+heading: What we offer it is great.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,